jimburton/scrabble/chapters/Chapter5.md

 haven't handled blanks yet, when we do we will need to know which positions in the word were originally blank, so we will have to return a list of indices too.
-Taking the updated game and the score into account, this is an awful lot to pack into a tuple so for readability we'll make a Record type, `MoveResult`, and refactor the `move` function to return the same type.
+Taking the updated game and the score into account, this is an awful lot to pack into a tuple.
+For readability we'll make a Record type, `MoveResult`, and refactor the `move` function to return the same type.

 ```haskell